melissa-nunez/melissa-nunez.github.io/about.md

 header:
 ---

 #### I am an M.S Candidate in Biostatistics at Columbia University's Mailman School of Public Health with an interest in data science.
-I am experienced in hypothesis testing, ANOVA, regression models, data visualization, exploratory data analysis, and sentiment analysis to name a few.
-I enjoy mathematics and self-directed learning (#TeamMOOCS).
+I am experienced in hypothesis testing, t-tests, chi-square tests, ANOVA, regression models (linear, logistic, mixed effects), data visualization, clustering, classification, and sentiment analysis to name a few.
+I enjoy applied mathematics and self-directed learning (#TeamMOOCS).
 Feel free to connect with me on LinkedIn or through email and visit my GitHub page for examples of my code.

 ---